addrummond/claney/Readme.md

 On an M1 Macbook Air, the following times per routing operation are observed:

 ```
-10:    0.00040  milliseconds (per routing operation)
+10:    0.0003  milliseconds (per routing operation)
-100:   0.0013   milliseconds
+100:   0.0004  milliseconds
-1000:  0.0092   milliseconds
+1000:  0.0019  milliseconds
-10000: 0.13     milliseconds
+10000: 0.0164  milliseconds
 ```

+# Decomposing routers

-It is generally advisible to limit individual routers to no more than 1000 routes.
-Once a router reaches this size, code style considerations would arguably urge its decomposition into smaller routers in any case.
-While Claney does not provide any special facilty for 'including' one router inside another, it is easy to use rest parameters to decompose one router into multiple subrouters.
+Claney does not provide any special facilty for 'including' one router inside another, but it is easy to use rest parameters to decompose one router into multiple subrouters.
 For example:

 ```
 <file main_routes>